billhennessy/hennessysview2020/content/posts/2020/covid-19-acceleration-tracker.md

 I have been tracking this since April 1, so April 2 is the first day available.

 {{< twitter 1249709818442547200 >}}

+Note: I call this "acceleration," but I am not using the actual acceleration formula.
+That would confuse too many people, as the swings in numbers and in positive/negative would seem crazy.
+But the formula ((d1-d0)/d0, where d is day) is reasonable proxy for acceleration.